Azure/iot-identity-service/docs-dev/dps-certs.md

 # Using DPS-provided certificates with Identity Service

 As of the `2021-11-01-preview` API version, DPS supports management and issuance of certificates alongside provisioning.
-This document describes how Identity Service uses DPS-managed trust bundles and DPS-issued identity certificates.
+This document describes how Identity Service supports:
+* DPS-managed trust bundles
+* DPS-issued identity certificates

 Documentation on configuring DPS with trust bundles and identity certificates is [here](**TODO: replace with link when available**).

 ## Trust Bundle

-The trust bundle is a set of trusted root CA certificates that DPS can provided with device information when provisioning.
+The trust bundle is a set of trusted CA certificates.
+DPS can provide the trust bundle along with device information when provisioning.
 If Identity Service receives a trust bundle from DPS, it will save the trust bundle with Certificates Service.

 ### Setting Trust Bundle Name

-The configuration option `dps_trust_bundle` provides the name used for the trust bundle.
-Specify it in `/etc/aziot/config.toml`.
+Identity Service saves the trust bundle with the name `aziot-dps-trust-bundle` by default.
+You can override the default name in `/etc/aziot/config.toml` by setting the configuration option `dps_trust_bundle`.

 ```toml
 dps_trust_bundle = "aziot-dps-trust-bundle"